-1.2.
+1.1.
 Compliance with Commonwealth and State legislation

-As a government entity, there is a wide range of existing legislative requirements on the CEWH and CEWO staff.
-This includes: legislation governing financial management arrangements for Commonwealth agencies; freedom of information; and policies relating to information management, auditing, employee conduct and accountability.
+As a government entity, the CEWH and CEWO staff must comply with a wide range of existing legislative requirements.
+This includes: financial management arrangements for Commonwealth agencies; freedom of information; and policies relating to information management, auditing, employee conduct and accountability.
+As the Commonwealth holds environmental entitlements across four states, the CEWO must also comply with the prudential, trade and water resource management frameworks of those states.